 - Cracks in the garbage disposal body

-Some disposals are linked to the dishwasher, which enables self-cleaning.
-This area frequently suffers from leaks as well.
+Some disposals are hooked up to the dishwasher, which enables self-cleaning.
+This area frequently experiences leaks as well.

-These problems can be taken care of except for cracks in the body or interior lining of the disposal.
+These problems can be fixed except for cracks in the body or interior lining of the disposal.
 If this is your problem, you will need to replace your garbage disposal.

-It can take a DIYer many hours to locate and make simple repairs, so consider that with the cost when deciding to take care of the problem without professional help.
+It can take a DIYer many hours to find and make simple repairs, so consider that with the cost when deciding to take care of the problem without professional help.

-Having a professional technician like one from Hammond Plumbing & Heating determine and fix the problem can help catch other pieces that may be about to go out.
-That way, you won’t end up dealing with the same disposal two weeks later.
+Having a professional technician like one from Hammond Home Services by Enercare identify and take care of the problem can help catch other components that may be about to go out.
+That way, you won’t be fixing the same disposal two weeks later.